- Cafe Hayek - http://cafehayek.com -

 or accepting somewhat lower profits.

 No doubt they could.
 The New York Times could also afford to raise its subscription prices and send the extra money to Wal-Mart workers.
-Or they could lower Steven Greenhouse’s salary by 5% and send the difference to Mr. Mrkwa.
+Or they could lower Steven Greenhouse’s salary by 5% and send it on to a Wal-Mart employee.

 That sounds silly, but that’s really what the activists want.
 They want Wal-Mart to charge higher prices, implicitly taxing Steven Greenhouse and anyone else who shops at Wal-Mart in order to raise the well-being of Wal-Mart workers.
 Exam question for economics undergrads: Explore the ramifications of such a policy.
 Who wins and who loses?
 What businesses will expand and which will contract?
 In your answer, please reference Bastiat’s insights into the seen and the unseen .